-The character of Tempus introduced in the latest volume of Uncanny X-Men has a strikingly similar time manipulation power set to an earlier character, Kiden Nixon.
+The character of Tempus introduced in the 2014 volume of Uncanny X-Men has a strikingly similar time manipulation power set to an earlier character, Kiden Nixon.

 Parodied in The League of Extraordinary Gentlemen: The Black Dossier, where we're told the British Government, in assembling the 1950s League, tried to find substitutes of the entire 1890s League.
 It didn't work.